 A scene of assembly for Wellington's creative cognoscenti, the Matterhorn welcomes a multicoloured array of clientele.
 Originally a Swiss coffee house opened in 1963, it has metamorphosed into a regular's restaurant, café, cocktail bar and supper club, where attitude is valued over attire.

-Open every day from 3pm, with the knives out from then to late, serving extraordinary sharing plates as well as boldly imaginative tapas and small plates for grazing into the small hours.
-We do not take reservations but any wait for a table can be spent enjoying a cocktail selected from the seasonal list or made to your specifications by some of the country's best bartenders.
+Open every day from 3pm, with the knives out from then to late, serving extraordinary sharing plates as well as boldly imaginative bowls and small plates for grazing into the small hours.

 Also on rotation are some of the city's finest working musicians, a criminally talented band of musicians that call themselves THE EGGS, while obsessive-compulsives dust off their most obscure and rare of vinyl collections.
 Whether for way-faring vagabonds and rogues to distinguished politicos and intellectuals, Matterhorn gives it to you seven ways in seven days, from 3pm to real real late.